Pokepasaj/docusaurus/docs/api/feature/overrides.md

 ### Usage Example

 :::note
-it does not replace previously overridden values—it merges new props with the existing overrides.
+Does not replace previously overridden values it merges new props with the existing overrides.
 :::

 <Tabs>